-Cost-of-Living Adjustment A 2% cost-of-living adjustment (COLA) is assumed for all members in the projection.
+Cost-of-Living Adjustment A 2% cost-of-living adjustment (COLA) is assumed for all members in the Guaranteed

-Guaranteed COLA program; no COLAs are assumed for members with a Variable
+COLA program; no COLAs are assumed for members with a Variable COLA.
+Timing of

-COLA.
-Timing of Conditional Ad Hoc COLAs is based on an open group contributions received and a weighted average contribution rate.
+Conditional Ad Hoc COLAs is based on an open group projection.